chef-boneyard/sdlc-facilitators-guide/sdlc-facilitators-guide.md

 ## (1) Agile, A brief history

 ^ How did we get here?
 Why is process necessary?
+Modernist vs Post Modernist Open source moving to product focus.
+Use of XP, Kanban as proven good practices instead of trying to invent a new way starting from zero.

 ---